Preston-Teng/fourth_year_project/README.md

 # fourth_year_project

-this repository contains the R and matlab files that were used in the fourth year project
+this repository contains the (i) biomass datasets (ii) R codes and (iii) MATLAB codes files that were used in the fourth year project: Addressing the Lack of Mesozooplankton Data in the Global Open Ocean

+(i) the biomass datasets consists of two files
+- global mesozooplankton biomass raw dataset (standardised across mesh sizes and converted to carbon biomass)
+- open ocean mesozooplankton biomass dataset (this is the dataset that was used for the study - dataset also contains the interpolated environmental variables and assigned Longhurst provinces and biomes)

+(ii) R code
-the R file contains the code where the R package, LitSearchR, was used for text-mining in order to create a Boolean Search
+- code where the R package, LitSearchR, was used for text-mining in order to create a Boolean Search

-the matlab files include the files for:
+(iii) MATLAB codes consists of three files
-(i) biomass standardisation and quality control
+- code for biomass standardisation, mesh standardisation and quality control
-(ii) interpolation of environmental variables from WOA18 and VGPM (iii) statistical analysis
+- code for the interpolation of environmental variables from WOA18 and VGPM
+- code for the statistical analysis conducted in the study